220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/README.md

 ## Commands

-### Through the tutorial above we will pratice writing and executing commands in the terminal, however, [here](https://github.com/220613-Reston-Java-Angular-AWS/Curriculum-Notes/blob/main/Week-1/commands.md). is a breakdown of more commands
+### Through the tutorial above we will pratice writing and executing commands in the terminal - however, [here](https://github.com/220613-Reston-Java-Angular-AWS/Curriculum-Notes/blob/main/Week-1/commands.md) is a breakdown of more commands in detail